Catrionamcd/ViewsIt-Site/TEST.md

 ![alt text](assets/test-images/Test-Reg.png)

-2. Test both passwords entered are the same.
+2. Entered different passwords to force an error message.

 ![alt text](assets/test-images/Test-Unsuccess-Reg.png)

-2. Checked to see if the user was set up and that a successful message appears.
+3. Checked to see if the user was set up and that a successful message appears.
-3. Checked if x clicked on message, the message will disappear.
+4. Checked if x clicked on message, the message will disappear.

 ![alt text](assets/test-images/Test-Success-Reg.png)